Our Blog | The Intern Group | Internship Tips & Advice

 5. Hitting “reply all”

 Hitting “reply all” on a message that should have had a specific recipient is an easy mistake to make.
 For obvious reasons, replying to the wrong people can cause issues in the workplace, and result in excessively long email chains.
+This can lead to some information being missed and will generally irritate and distract other recipients who aren't relevant to the email you're sending.

 6. Silence

-7. Relevant subject line
+7. No or non-relevant subject line

 The subject line is the first part of your email that the recipient will see.
 For many busy professionals, an email inbox is constantly full.
 A relevant subject line tells them exactly what you’re writing about, and how important the message is.
 Subject lines are particularly important when you’re writing to someone you don’t frequently correspond with, and might not recognize your email address.
+Ensure you write a subject line that's concise and informative.